 The deck box is printed on ultra sturdy stock, with a matte finishing to reinforce the construction.
 Easily open the deck by sliding a kitchen knife (or other rigid object) under the top lid and gently pulling upwards, thereby releasing the side tabs.

 A guidebook is in the works, but won't be included in the initial offering.
 A free, digital version is scheduled to be released late fall, 2017.
 The deck will be distributed and billed by Wavelength Laboratory, LLC, a company created and run by the artist for publishing and distribution purposes.

 Tony DiMauro works as a professor of graphic design, freelance illustrator, interactive media designer and gallery artist from his home near Pittsburgh, Pennsylvania.

 He has created work for clients including Rolling Stone Magazine, Playboy Magazine, Chicago Magazine, The New York Times, Capcom, and Square Enix, among others.
-His work has appeared in major internationally released video games and periodicals, as well as international juried publications such as Communication Arts, American Illustration, 3x3 Magazine, and the Los Angeles Society of Illustrators.
-Tony has exhibited work in noteworthy galleries such as Gallery Nucleus in Los Angeles, and the Mark Miller Gallery in New York City.
+His work has appeared in internationally released video games and periodicals, as well as juried publications such as Communication Arts, American Illustration, 3x3 Magazine, and the Los Angeles Society of Illustrators.
+Tony has exhibited work in a variety of galleries such as Gallery Nucleus in Los Angeles, and the Mark Miller Gallery in New York City.

 Tony completed his graduate work in illustration from the School of Visual Arts in New York City and holds a Bachelor of Arts degree in graphic design from Indiana University of Pennsylvania.
 His 20's were spent working in a design agency in the city that never sleeps.